HallosF1/lpm-regressions-gradient-descent/README.md

-# linear-poly-multiple-regressions
+Solve regressions which names are linear, polynomial, and multiple variable with linear algebra.
-Solve regressions which are including repository name from scratch.
+Gradient descent.